 What Is Sexual Harassment?

-Sexual harassment is a form of sex discrimination prohibited by federal and state laws and this policy.
-Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct or communications of a sexual nature, including sexual assault and acts of sexual misconduct, when (1) submission to such conduct is made either explicitly or implicitly a term or condition of employment or education at Johnson & Wales, (2) submission to or rejection of such conduct is used as the basis for employment, academic, or other decisions, or (3) it is sufficiently severe, pervasive or persistent and has the purpose or effect of unreasonably interfering with work or academic performance, denying or limiting the ability to participate in or to receive benefits, services, or opportunities in the university’s programs, or creating an intimidating, hostile or offensive working or educational environment.
+Sexual harassment is a form of sex discrimination prohibited by federal and state laws and university policy.
+Under this policy, sexual harassment is defined as: unwelcome words, conduct, or actions of a sexual or gender-based nature, and (1) submission to such behavior is made either explicitly or implicitly a term or condition of employment or education at JWU, (2) submission to or rejection of such behavior is used as the basis for employment, academic, or other decisions, or (3) it is sufficiently severe, pervasive, or persistent and has the purpose or effect of unreasonably interfering with work or academic performance; denying or limiting the ability to participate in or to receive benefits, services, or opportunities in the university’s programs; or creating a hostile, intimidating, or offensive working or educational environment.

 While sexual harassment often takes place in relationships with a power differential between the persons involved, the university also recognizes that sexual harassment may occur between persons in the absence of such a relationship.

-Sexual harassment does not include behavior or occasional compliments of a socially acceptable nature.
-However, some behavior which is appropriate in a social setting may not be appropriate in the workplace or academic environment.
-It is not always easy to define precisely what conduct constitutes sexual harassment; however, examples of conduct which may constitute sexual harassment include, but are not limited to
+Sexual harassment does not include words, conduct or action of a reasonably socially acceptable nature.
+However, some behavior appropriate in a social setting may not be appropriate in the workplace or academic environment.
+Additionally, sexual harassment does not include words, conduct or actions with reasonable educational or professional justification.
+It is not always easy to define precisely what behavior constitutes sexual harassment; however, examples of conduct which may constitute sexual harassment include, but are not limited to:

-- Direct or implied threats that submission to sexual advances will be a condition of employment, promotion, grades, status in a course or program, letters of recommendation, or participation in an activity.
+- direct or implied threats that submission to sexual advances will be a condition of employment, including work assignments, promotions, raises, recommendations, or status for employees, or an educational program or activity, including campus life, class assignments, grades, recommendations, or status in a course or program for students;

-- Unwelcome touching of any nature, including patting, embracing, caressing, or pinching.
+- unwelcome touching of any nature, including caressing, embracing, patting, or pinching;

-- Improper or unwelcome inquiries about someone’s sexual or personal life.
+- improper or unwelcome inquiries about someone's sexual or personal life, or sharing information about one’s own sexual or personal life;

-- Epithets, slurs, quips or negative stereotyping that relate to sex.
+- epithets, quips, slurs, or negative stereotyping that relate to sex and/or gender.